 Between October 2021 and March 2022, Zach ran five different BPAs, and discovered that each one taught him more about how the security platform operated and how to manage it.
 He also appreciated that when he reached out to Palo Alto Networks for help, his account team would invest time and energy in solving his problems.
 In January 2022, Palo Alto Networks helped to set up training for the IT staff and school districts to enhance their proficiency and help them be more independent in creating and managing policies for their schools.

 The training gave the IT team an opportunity to experiment with advanced features, such as Cloud Identity Engine, and empowered the school districts to create and manage policies more efficiently on their own.
 Along with the BPAs, the training also helped Zach and Joe to explore the impact that upgraded firewalls would have on Solano COE’s current and future security posture.
-In light of additional features, increased scalability, long-term cost savings, and the benefits of expanding their use of CDSS, such as WildFire, they elected to upgrade to Palo Alto Networks PA-5450.
+In light of additional features, increased scalability, long-term cost savings, and the benefits of expanding their use of CDSS, such as WildFire, they upgraded to Palo Alto Networks PA-5450.

 The BPAs acted as an awareness tool and created a roadmap of issues to look out for, improving Solano COE’s ability to identify and adopt features that would be beneficial.
 With best practices clearly defined and straightforward ways to improve policies and practices, the Office of Education was able to continually improve its security posture with ease, saving valuable time.

 Zach and Joe also benefited from the robust security environment Solano COE and Palo Alto Networks had already established, including Threat Prevention, App ID, and URL Filtering.